NotWoods/tigeroakes.com/content/posts/react-to-compose-dictionary/index.md

 ## Render > Composition
 Once data has changed inside a UI component, the library must adjust what is presented on screen.
 React refers to this as rendering, while Jetpack Compose refers to this as composition.

+## Reconciler > Composer
+Internally React needs to figure out what changes when a component is rendered.
+This diffing algorithm is called the ["Reconciler"](https://reactjs.org/docs/reconciliation.html).
+React Fiber referred to the release of the new Fiber Reconciler which replaced the old algorithm.

+Jetpack Compose's diffing is done using the [Composer](https://developer.android.com/reference/kotlin/androidx/compose/Composer).
+It determines how nodes change every time a composable completes composition.

 ## State > State
 Both React and Compose refer to local variables you want to mutate as "state".